Open-closed Deligne-Mumford field theories: geometric foundations: Global Kuranishi charts for moduli spaces of open stable maps

 In contrast to the closed case, where the global Kuranishi chart is canonically stably complex, \cite{HS22}, orientability in the open setting is not always given and depends on additional choices, as described in detail in \cite{Ge13}.
 This is the reason for our specific choice of integers in the definition of auxiliary datum, Definition \ref{de:aux-choices-defined}.
+Recall that the \emph{orientation line} of a global Kuranishi chart is given by